sudoblockio/tackle/README.wip.md

 * [PyPI](https://pypi.org/project/tackle-box/)
 * [BSD License](LICENSE)

-[//]: # (Tackle box is a DSL for turning static configuration files into dynamic workflows.
-Tool is plugins based and can easily be extended by writing additional hooks or importing external providers.)

-[//]: # ()
-[//]: # (Tackle box is a programmable configuration language and declarative CLI written in yaml and extended with importable providers.
-Tackle parsers arbitrary configuration files and reacts to keys ending in arrows &#40;'->'/'<-'&#41; to take special actions.
-Make any configuration file dynamic, callable, or simply into a CLI with tackle.)

-[//]: # ()
-[//]: # (Tackle is a modular programmable configuration language and declarative CLI that can make any yaml/json file dynamic/callable.)

-Tackle is a modular programmable configuration language and declarative CLI.
-It can make any yaml/json configuration file dynamic/callable with flow control common to any general purpose programming language.
+Tackle box is a language for making modular declarative CLIs.
+It can make any yaml/json configuration file dynamic/callable with turing complete flow control common to any general purpose programming language.

-> Warning: Language is very usable but in its early phases.
-It may never reach 1.x version as, if it gets enough github stars, it will be converted to a spec and re-written in rust (ie give it a star if you'd like to see that).
+> Warning: Language is in it's early phases and only now considered stable enough to use.
+It may never reach 1.x version as, if it gets enough stars, it will be converted to a spec and re-written in another language (ie give it a star if you'd like to see that).

 - Install
 - Use Cases